Collins Crime Club: History

 Customers registered their name and address with the club and were sent a newsletter every three months which advised them of the latest books which had been or were to be issued.
 Collins' intention was to publish three new crime books on the first Monday of every month.
 All three books were supposedly picked by a panel of experts (only one of whom seems to have been named — Cyril Alington) and they chose for each month one book which they termed a Selection and two which were Recommended.
 As a marketing device, the club seems to have been successful in that Collins boasted 25,000 subscribers in 1934.
 The number of books published increased beyond the three promised per month, reaching a pre-war peak of 42 books in 1938.

-Much of the success of the club can be contributed to the partnership with popular crime fiction novelist Agatha Christie.
+Much of the success of the club can be attributed to the partnership with popular crime fiction novelist Agatha Christie.
 Under contract to Collins since 1926, all except five of her books were published under the Crime Club imprint from The Murder at the Vicarage onwards and most of her classic titles such as Murder on the Orient Express first appeared as Crime Club books with huge sales.

 From 1939, the Crime Club also issued all the remaining works of Ngaio Marsh to be published, starting with Overture to Death.
 They also published many of the works of Golden Age of Detective Fiction writers, such as John Rhode and Freeman Wills Crofts.
 U.S. writers such as Hulbert Footner and, later, Rex Stout were also well published.

 A shortage of paper during the Second World War impacted the club severely.
 From 1942, it announced that they were no longer able to issue quarterly newsletters.
 The page count of its books reduced from an average of 252–280 pages down to 160–192 with smaller typefaces being used as well as inferior paper.
 The number of new books being issued dropped dramatically with an all-time low being reached in 1946 when just 16 new books were issued.